Insulin lispro (Injection)

 - Keep all medicine away from heat and direct light.

 - New, unused medicine: Store unused vials, pens, or cartridges in the refrigerator.
 Do not freeze.
-This medicine may be refrigerated for only 28 days.
+This medicine may be refrigerated for up to 28 days.
 Throw the medicine away after the expiration date has passed.

-- Vials: Vials of medicine that you are currently using may be kept in the refrigerator or at room temperature for up to 28 days.
+- Vials: Keep in the refrigerator or at room temperature for up to 28 days.

-- Cartridge or pen: Do not refrigerate your cartridge or pen that you are currently using.
-Store the cartridge or pen at room temperature in a cool place, away from heat and direct light, up to 28 days.
+- Cartridge or KwikPen: Do not refrigerate your cartridge or pen that you are currently using.
+Store the cartridge or pen at room temperature in a cool place, away from heat and direct light, for up to 28 days.

 - Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.